 The microcontroller used here is a complete Arduino Uno board.
 The pancake tube is pretty big, so, there was plenty of space for it.
 The instrument is powered by four AA alkaline cells through a protection diode that has the double function of lowering the supply voltage from 6 V down to 5.3 V that is more suitable for the ATmega microcontroller on the Arduino.
 Even if this is slightly out of spec, I have been using this trick for years and never had a problem.
 A resistive voltage divider composed by R16 and R25 allow measuring the battery voltage with the internal voltage reference of 1.100 V. Of course, the instrument can also be powered with the USB cable.

 Probably the biggest difference is in the firmware.
 In my previous counters, I always counted the pulse for a long period of time and displayed the result at the end.
 I found that periods of 2, 10 and 60 s work well.
 The problem is that one has to wait that time before any result is available.
-Here I tried a different approach: I fixed the integration time to one second and used an array of 60 different counters, each one incremented for just one second.
+Here I tried a different approach: I fixed the integration time to one second and used an array of 60 different counters (actually 61), each one incremented for just one second.
 So I can now calculate a sliding average on a number those counters, but still have a partial result every second.
-The integration time can still be set at 2, 10 and 60 seconds, but this only means that 2, 10 or 60 different counters are used to count the pulses, but the display is always updated every second.
+The integration time can still be set at 2, 10 and 60 seconds, but this only means that 3, 11 or 61 different counters are used to count the pulses, but the display is always updated every second.
+The firmware always use one counter more than the ones used for averaging so that the average can be calculated without the partial value of the counter currently integrating pulses.
+So for 60 seconds 61 counters are used, for 10 seconds 11 and for 2 seconds 3.
 This is very handy as one clearly sees the measured value go up or down when approaching or removing a source without waiting a long time.
 Of course, for a correct reading, one has still to wait at least that integration time, but with this method one can see it changing and stabilizing.

 Because this tube came with a pulse to dose conversion chart, instead of compensating for the dead time and multiplying by one factor, the conversion curve was digitized, split in 13 segments and an interpolation algorithm does the conversion from counts per minutes into microRöntgens per hour.
 To further convert into nanoSieverts per hour (nSv/h) we use here the same conversion factor as in my other counters, i.e. 1 mR/h is approximately 8.74 μSv/h.
 More information on unit conversion can be found in my twin tube counter.